01 of 26

 A Philadelphia area backyard patio is set on a grid of 2 x 3-foot full-color flagstone in a bond pattern, which keeps the installation and look simple, according to landscape designer Donald Pell.

-"I love the simplicity of a grid in juxtaposition of sweeping drifts of perennials," explains Pell.
+"I love the simplicity of a grid in a juxtaposition of sweeping drifts of perennials," explains Pell.
 "I prefer simple paving details and the timelessness of using regional stone.
 I also always try to push patios and terraces out into the landscape so we can immerse the space in the romantic... experience of a garden.
 The last thing I want is a patio set right up against the architecture of a house."Continue to 4 of 26 below.

 04 of 26